The specular weight. Influences the brightness of the specular highlight.

 The default value of 1.0 is the refractive index of a vacuum, i.e., an object with IOR of 1.0 in empty space will not refract any rays.
 In simple terms, 1.0 means 'no refraction'.
 The Standard Surface shader assumes that any geometry has outward facing normals, that objects are embedded in the air (IOR 1.0) and that there are no overlapping surfaces.

 When rendering refractive surfaces, it is very important that the normals of the geometry face in the right direction.
 In the example below (left), you can see the difference between normals that are facing in the right direction (outward), versus those that are facing inwards (incorrect).
 This is especially important when rendering surfaces with double-sided thickness, such as glass.
 However, with air bubbles in glass (below center), the reverse is true.
 The bubble geometry normals should be reversed and the bubbles should be combined with the glass geometry.
 Normal direction is equally important when rendering single sided surfaces such as a car windscreen (right).

 If you see any black where there should be refraction, you may not have a high enough Transmission Ray Depth value (found in the Ray Depth section in the render settings).
 The default value is eight, which is sufficient for most cases.

 Anisotropy reflects and transmits light with a directional bias and causes materials to appear rougher or glossier in certain directions.
 The default value for Anisotropy is 0, which means 'isotropic.'
-As you move this control towards 0.0, the surface is made more anisotropic in the U axis, and as you move the control towards 1.0, the surface is made more anisotropic in the V axis.
+As you move the control towards 1.0, the surface is made more anisotropic in the U axis.

 Anisotropy is suitable for materials that have a clear brush direction such as brushed metal which has tiny grooves in which form a 'stretched' anisotropic reflection.